 The environmental management plan (EM plan) should be developed from the mitigation measures detailed in part 4 of the EIS.
-Its purpose is to set out the proponents' commitments in a way that allows them to be measured and audited.
+Its purpose is to set out the proponents' commitments to environmental management.
+That is, how environmental values will be protected and enhanced.